Clubmoss - A Spreading Terrarium Plant

 Repot in spring when it outgrows its pot.
 Clubmoss has shallow roots, so a shallow pot will do.
 Use a pot with a drainage hole to prevent soggy soil, which will lead to root rot.
 Want to use a decorative pot without drainage holes?
 Use it as a cachepot.
 Just slip a plain nursery pot into the cachepot.
 I put small rocks in the bottom of cachepots to keep the inner pot above the drainage water.

 Is Selaginella poisonous?
-No -- it's safe around cats and dogs.
+No. According to the ASPCA, it's safe around cats and dogs.

 Growing Tips for Clubmoss